ykjit/yk/docs/src/dev/profiling.md

    outside Yk counts as "interpreting" or not.
 For example, if an interpreter thread puts itself to sleep, we will still count it as time spent "outside yk".
- * `duration_trace_mapping`.
-Float, seconds.
-How long was spent mapping a "raw" trace to compiler-ready IR?
  * `duration_tracing`.
 Float, seconds.
 How long was spent tracing?
  * `trace_executions`.
 Unsigned integer.
 How many times have traces been executed?
 Note that the same trace can count arbitrarily many times to this.